Video K-Net: A Simple, Strong, and Unified Baseline for Video Segmentation: More Experimental Details

 \textbf{Training and inference on VSPW.}

 For VSPW dataset, we adopt the same setting on training K-Net~\cite{zhang2021knet} on ADE-datasets~\cite{ADE20K}.
-We randomly sample \textit{three} frames from near one frames as the reference frame.
+We randomly sample one frame from the nearest three frames as the reference frame.
 The inference procedure is the same as Cityscapes-VPS dataset.